sborde/udacity-dand/P3_DataWrangling/WranglingOpenStreetMapData.md

 I remember that 5 years ago, wikipedia announced a "Wikipedia loves monuments" photo contest, where people had to take photos of not so popular, but interesting sculptures, buildings.
 I think some contest could motivate users to contribute to the database.

 Another idea for collecting routes and ways.
 I like to run and I usually use some runner app to track my activity.
 It would be great to extract these routes and submit to the database.

+<a id="subchap32"></a>
+### 3.2 Possible benefits and problems of improvements
+Standardizing phone numbers would result in the opportunity of faster searching.
+Sometimes, when I want to find a phone number whom it belongs to, I can't find any result in Google.
+I had to type in and try each possible combination to get result.
+Instead, if numbers would be in a unified format, searching, pattern matching, crawling would be easier and faster.

+I can't think of any problem related to except one: the human factor.
+Many people are lazy and if the system would rejects his/her form because of the phone number checker, change their mind and don't submit any entry.

+The benefits of my another suggestion are clear: if we organize a contest, hopefully much data will be submitted and the map will be larger and more accurate.
+But, I think the same people will be interested in this contest who edits the map now.
+So, the imbalance of the accuracy of the map can remain.

 ## 4. Additional data exploration using MongoDB queries
 Cities with TOP10 entries